 There are a wide range of industries that benefit from managed printing services.
 In some industries, the weakest link in workflow is as thin as a sheet of paper: when printing grinds to a halt, so does the business that relies on it.
-When a printer goes down – or worse, the entire building’s print network does – the cascade effect can cause some serious issues, including:
+From paper waste to workflow interruption, there are many negative effects that occur when your print environment is mismanaged.
+For example, without streamlined printers, when a printer goes down – or worse, the entire building’s print network does – the cascade effect can cause some serious issues, including:

 - Billing can’t print out invoices to manually distribute or mail

 - Any department that needs package delivery or postage can’t print labels

 - Reports, such as inventory, can’t be printed to check against physical stock

 - Manifests and driver paperwork can’t be printed for in-house or 3PL deliveries

 - New contracts and legal documentation needed for new accounts can’t be printed

 Even in an age of digital convenience with portable tablets, the need for physical paperwork is built into many existing business environments, which is why having a managed print solution is absolutely critical.
 Faxes are still an integral part of communication within the healthcare industry and insurance approvals, for example.
 Real estate offices and tax firms need physical documentation for notaries and filings.
 Laboratories and research firms need to produce regulatory documents on a regular basis, which makes a printing fleet necessary.
 As you can see, the managed print services market is still a growing and thriving industry.

 Managed print services provide third party services within a company’s offices, taking on the burden of maintaining the printers themselves as well as regular service and appropriate print supplies.
 MPS not only helps with cost savings for your business, but it also creates a printing environment where your team is always prepared.